 No matter the timeframe, spotting the prevailing trend is one of the most important skills in trading.
 It sets the context for every decision that follows.

-Uptrend - when you analyze the candlesticks that represent prices, you’ll see price (represented by candlesticks) trending toward higher highs and higher lows as buyers stay in control.
+Uptrend - When you analyze the candlesticks that represent prices, you’ll see prices (represented by candlesticks) trending toward higher highs and higher lows as buyers stay in control.

 Downtrend - here, you see the opposite: candlesticks trending downward reveal lower lows and lower highs mark steady selling pressure.
 When you can connect these points with a simple trendline, the direction often becomes obvious.

-Support and resistance levels - this series of breaks above resistance (upper) levels are critical markers, while repeated failures at (lower) support levels can mark the beginning of a reversal.
+Support and resistance levels - this series of breaks above resistance (upper) levels is a critical marker, while repeated failures at (lower) support levels can mark the beginning of a reversal.

 By combining price action with these tools, you can separate noise from signal and decide whether it makes more sense to follow the trend or prepare for a shift in direction.

-Benefit: the good part of trading with an uptrend is simple, you’re moving with the path of least resistance; or, to put it bluntly, you are not trying to conjure some trading miracle the remainder of the market cannot see.
+Benefit: Trading with an uptrend is simple: you’re moving with the path of least resistance, not trying to conjure a miracle the rest of the market cannot see.

-But remember that your potential wins are always tied to the type of asset and the specific market conditions.
-If the asset has a reputation for strength, “buying a dip” during a general uptrend can give you exposure at a discounted price compared with its usual levels.
+But remember that your potential wins are always tied to the asset type and the specific market conditions.
+If the asset has a reputation for strength, “buying a dip” during a general uptrend can give you exposure at a discount relative to its usual levels.

 Traders who recognize the structure early can ride the wave for as long as momentum holds, turning what looks like small swings into a string of profitable trades.